variancehammer/CQB/README.md

 **Zone Mortalis**:

 * Several rules, such as Difficult Terrain and the rules for wrecked vehicles have been removed as they no longer exist in the paradigm of 8th edition.
 * Removed most mentions of Walkers, as they don't exist as a discrete category anymore - this makes them *less* useful in *CQB*, which is a problem.
+The "Exemptions" document attempts to ammend this by making a sub-list of *CQB*-optimized *Vehicles* that suffer lesser penalties.
+Note that this list is particularly subjective.
 * Deepstrike Mishap no longer exists as a concept - the new rules reflect an increased risk of losses due to these types of deployments.
 * Similarly, "Falling Back" now means something entirely different, so the rules for the Morale phase have been entirely rewritten.
 * Template weapons no longer exist, and so that section has been re-written.
 I've tried to account for flamers, frag cannons, frag grenades, etc. But there's no real way at the moment to distinguish what *used* to be a Blast or Template weapon inherently.
 I think this covers the majority of use cases however.